 What is your greatest achievement as an artist to date?

 Being an artist for the Global Nomadic Art Project: South Korea II, where we traveled through the South Korean landscape for 3 weeks creating land art before finally creating an artwork inspired by the experience(s).

 What are your plans for the coming year?

-My second solo exhibition, "ORGANISM" in April, whereafter I'm traveling to Namibia with my family.
-I'm also a team member for Stories of Rain, the South African leg of the Global Nomadic Art Project and we'll be traveling throughout the country with international artists as guests, and conclude with an exhibition that opens 6 October at the Chavonnes Battery Museum at the V&A Waterfront.
+I'm a team member for Stories of Rain, the South African leg of the Global Nomadic Art Project and we'll be travelling throughout the country with international artists as guests, and conclude with an exhibition that opens 6 October at the AVA Gallery.